movementlabsxyz/MIP/README.md

 ## Status Terms

 A MIP is proposed through a PR.
 It should at all times have one of the following statuses:
-- **Draft** - an MIP that is open for consideration.
+- **Draft** - (set by author) An MIP that is open for consideration.
 (It does not yet hold a MIP number)
-- **Review** - The MIP is under peer review.
+- **Review** - (set by author) The MIP is under peer review.
 The MIP should receive an **MIP number** and the MIP should be registered in the MIP overview file.
-- **Accepted** - an MIP that has been accepted.
+- **Accepted** - (set by editor) An MIP that has been accepted.
 All technical changes requested have been addressed by the author.
 There may be additional non-technical changes requested by the MIP editor.

 After acceptance the MIP is merged into `main` and the branch should be deleted.